martkist/martkist/README.md

 in Python, that are run automatically on the build server.
 These tests can be run (if the [test dependencies](/qa) are installed) with: `qa/pull-tester/rpc-tests.py`

-Syscoin test suites can run by `cd src/test && ./test_syscoin`
+Martkist test suites can run by `cd src/test && ./test_martkist`

 The Travis CI system makes sure that every pull request is built for Windows and Linux, OS X, and that unit and sanity tests are automatically run.